-- The NOSB/NOP does not have the authority to modify the elements of the Organic Foods Production Act (OFPA) that specifically reference soil-based production as an integral requirement in organic production, including the Organic Plan which requires farmers to "foster soil fertility."
-When management of the soil is not the "primary" source of fertility, that operation is violating a mandatory part of OFPA. - Both OFPA and the NOP final rule describe organic agricultural production as much more than substituting approved inputs for non-approved ones.
-Hydroponic/container growing is neither legal nor "sustainable." - Claims of sustainability are unfounded in container systems.
-Containers dry out much faster than soil mulched with high organic matter.
+- The NOSB/NOP does not have the authority to modify the elements of the Organic Foods Production Act (OFPA) that specifically reference soil-based production as an integral requirement in organic production, including the Organic Plan, which requires farmers to "foster soil fertility."
+When management of the soil is not the "primary" source of fertility, that operation is violating a mandatory part of OFPA. - ➤ We support the discussion document's discontinued use of the term "bioponics," a term invented by corporate organic interests that is not found in the scientific literature.
+The question of the legality of hydroponic/container growing has nothing to do with biological activity, but whether or not regenerative soil-based production practices are in place. - Both OFPA and the NOP Final Rule describe organic agricultural production as much more than substituting approved inputs for those not approved.
+Hydroponic container growers take what organic farmers call "amendments" and use them to provide the majority of the fertility for the crop. - Hydroponic/container growing is neither legal nor "sustainable."
+Containers dry out much faster than properly managed soil, high in organic matter, especially when drip irrigation is used.
+Currently, much of the hydroponic container growing comes from low humidity, desert-like regions.
 Utilizing peat to fill containers involves the destruction of wetland bogs, which are the result of thousands of years of captured atmospheric carbon.
+Peat and coco coir contain no nutrients, so crops depend exclusively on added liquid nutrients.

+In contrast, organic farmers work with natural nutrient cycles, challenging the prevalent industrial, input-based model of agriculture.
+Organic certification standards require on-farm practices that foster soil health by means of managing crop residue, manures, composting, and cover cropping.
+Regenerative agriculture, which includes carbon soil sequestration, is not being practiced in hydroponic/container systems.

-Peat contains no nutrients, so crops depend completely on added liquid nutrients.
-Regenerative agriculture is not being practiced in hydroponic/container systems. - Scientific literature does not support the claim that compost tea is a source of plant nutrition.
-The primary source of nutrients provided in hydroponic/container systems comes from continuously added liquid nutrients that are highly processed and should be considered synthetic (i.e., the process of producing hydrolyzed soybeans requires boiling for hours in acid). - Many container systems primarily depend on conventionally grown hydrolyzed soybeans, undoubtedly Roundup®-ready/GMO, prohibited in organics.
-Any claims that hydrolyzed soybeans are non-GMO cannot be confirmed through testing, because DNA is denatured under the high temperatures and strong acid incurred during soybean hydrolysis. - The term "bioponics" is not found in the scientific literature, anywhere.
-And the question of the legality of hydroponic/container growing has nothing to do with biological activity, but whether or not soil is an integral part of the production process. - Most hydroponic container operations routinely use ozone to reduce the contamination in the irrigation system.
-This impacts the overall biological activity present. - Most container growers refer to their own systems as "hydroponic."
-Any container system where highly soluble liquid nutrients are applied routinely should be considered hydroponic, even if there is a solid substrate, like peat or coconut coir.
+- Many hydroponic container systems primarily depend on conventionally grown hydrolyzed soybeans, undoubtedly Roundup®-ready/GMO, prohibited in organics.
+These systems depend on unsustainable soybean farming for their fertility.
+Any claims that hydrolyzed soybeans are non-GMO cannot be confirmed through testing, because DNA is denatured under the high temperatures and strong acid incurred during soybean hydrolysis. - Most hydroponic operations routinely use ozone to reduce the biological contamination in the irrigation system. - Contrary to information in the Task Force Hydroponic and Aquaponic Subcommittee's report, the scientific literature does not support the claim that compost tea is a significant source of plant nutrition.
+The primary source of nutrients provided in hydroponic/container systems comes from continuously added liquid nutrients that are highly processed and should be considered synthetic (i.e., the process of producing hydrolyzed soybeans requires boiling for hours in acid). - ➤ Prior to this debate, most container growers referred to their own systems as "hydroponic."
+In scientific literature, and trade publications not focused on this debate within the organic industry, it still is.
+We agree with the CS discussion document that any container system where highly soluble liquid nutrients are applied routinely should be considered hydroponic, including a recalcitrant substrate, like peat or coconut coir. - ➤ The purpose of the Hydroponic Task Force was, supposedly, to clarify the NOSB's 2010 recommendations; however, task force members were initially limited to individuals with economic interests in hydroponic or aquaponic production.
+Though this restriction was later corrected, after public outcry, in the end, only one commercial soil-based grower was added to the 16-member panel. - Allowing soilless, hydroponic/container growing to be labeled "organic" would conflict with international standards.

-- If the purpose of the hydroponic taskforce was supposedly to clarify the NOSB's 2010 recommendations, why were taskforce members initially limited to individuals with economic interests in hydroponic or aquaponic production?
-Though this restriction was later corrected, after public outcry, in the end only one commercial soil-based grower was added to the 16-member panel. - Allowing soilless hydroponic/container growing to be labeled "organic" would conflict with international standards. - > The NOSB/NOP does not have the legal authority to create regulations that conflict with the enabling legislation (OFPA).
+➤ The NOSB/NOP does not have the legal authority to create regulations that conflict with the enabling legislation (OFPA).